-Having a negligent out-look to the above-mentioned threats and security protection methods may lead to several vulnerabilities in an application’s security system.
+Having a negligent out-look to the above-mentioned threats and web and mobile application protection methods may lead to several vulnerabilities in an application’s security system.

 Methods to Protect Applications and Information

 Applications used by businesses exchange extremely sensitive data that hackers are continuously looking for.
-With sensitive data at risk, developers of mobile apps and web apps must take precautions to safeguard their users and customers.
+With sensitive data at risk, developers must use specific mobile web application security best practices to safeguard their users and customers.

 For a company an information security policy (ISP) is a way of thinking that a business adopts to ensure that its software is created according to web and mobile development security best practices.